pankourgiou/Money_and_method/README.md

-#It's a simple program in python programming language...enjoy!
+//It's a simple program in swift programming language...enjoy!